Table of Contents

 Persia and Abadan: The Refining Hub

 The Abadan refinery in southwestern Iran (then Persia) was the largest in the world before World War II.
-Operated by the Anglo-Iranian Oil Company (now BP), it supplied fuel for the British Royal Navy.
-Allied forces occupied Iran in 1941 to secure this oil and to keep supply lines open to the Soviet Union via the “Persian Corridor.”
-The region’s resources were so critical that American and British planners prioritized it over other theaters.
+Operated by the Anglo-Iranian Oil Company (now BP), it supplied crucial fuel for the British Royal Navy and Allied forces.
+The refinery’s output was essential for maintaining naval supremacy and supporting mechanized units across multiple theaters.

 Iraq and Mosul: The Northern Oil Fields

 The oil fields around Mosul in northern Iraq were a primary target of German ambitions in the Middle East.
-During World War I, the British advanced into Mesopotamia (modern Iraq) specifically to safeguard these fields from Ottoman and German control.
-In World War II, the region was relatively quiet but remained under tight Allied guard.
-The Anglo-Soviet invasion of Iran in 1941 exemplified the Allied determination to deny Middle Eastern oil to the Axis.
+During World War I, British forces advanced into Mesopotamia (modern Iraq) specifically to safeguard these fields from Ottoman and German control.
+The region’s oil was essential not only for military vehicles and aircraft but also for industrial manufacturing and transport.

 South Africa and Southern Africa: Gold, Diamonds, and Strategic Minerals

-South Africa’s mineral wealth—gold, diamonds, and later uranium—played a dual role in the world wars.
-Gold reserves provided financial stability for the British Empire, while industrial diamonds were essential for precision machining, wire-drawing, and armor-piercing munitions.
-The Union of South Africa, a British dominion, became a key supplier and also contributed troops to campaigns in North Africa and Europe.
+South Africa’s vast mineral wealth—including gold, diamonds, and later uranium—played a dual role in the world wars.
+Gold reserves provided financial stability for the British Empire, enabling sustained war financing and international credit.
+Industrial diamonds were essential for precision machining, wire-drawing, and armor-piercing munitions, making them a critical but often overlooked war resource.

-Beyond gold and diamonds, the region produced manganese (essential for steel hardening), chrome, and vanadium.
-Without these inputs, Allied tank production would have been severely limited.
-The control of these resources also influenced the post-war geopolitical order, as South Africa’s uranium deposits became vital for the nuclear arms race.
+Without these inputs, Allied tank production and other heavy industry would have been severely limited.
+Control of these resources also influenced the post-war geopolitical order, as South Africa’s uranium deposits became vital for the emerging nuclear arms race, contributing to the development of atomic weapons.

 Siberia and the Soviet Far East: The Resource Safe Haven